-We all fell quiet as we left the outskirts of town, and Cassandra, Blake, and Kyle fell into a single file in front of us, keeping their eyes peeled up the hill.
+We all fell quiet as we left the outskirts of town, and Cassandra, Blake, and Kyle slipped into a single file in front of us, keeping their eyes peeled up the hill.

 “Where are we actually supposed to see him,” Cassandra whispered.
 I could barely hear her.

-Kyle answered, “Lots of people have said that if the sun is touching the hill, you should see him right in front of it.”
+Kyle answered, “Lots of people say that if the sun is touching the hill, you should see him right in front of it.”

 Blake, who was our foremost expert, was strangely silent.

 As soon as I glanced up, I knew why anyone would think they saw a man with an umbrella.
 My eyes were blinded by the sun, and my retinas burned with spots.
 I struggled to not trip on the path in front of me.

 “Me neither,” Bella said.
 I could hear the relief in her voice.

 I tried looking again, and the sun was just as bad—but wait?
 Did I see something?